Meet Our Team

 When he’s not taking the enemies of liberty to task for their devious schemes, he’s either at the gun range, gym, reading books, or running in the hills surrounding Austin, Texas.

-Jose's work has been published by the Mises Institute, the Foundation for Economic Education, Bitcoin Magazine, the American Institute for Economic Research, the Advocates for Self-Government, and Gunpower Magazine.
+José's work has been published by the Mises Institute, Bitcoin Magazine, the American Institute for Economic Research, the Advocates for Self-Government, and Gunpower Magazine.
 He also appeared on the Tom Woods Show and Dana Loesch’s show Relentless.